finos/FDC3/docs/api/ref/DesktopAgent.md

 raiseIntentForContext(context: Context, name: String): Promise<IntentResolution>;;
 ```

-Version of `raiseIntentForContext` that targets an app by by name rather than `AppIdentifier`.
-Provided for backwards compatibility with versions FDC3 standard <2.0.
+Version of `raiseIntentForContext` that targets an app by name rather than `AppIdentifier`.
+Provided for backwards compatibility with versions of the FDC3 Standard <2.0.

 #### See also